collective/collective.emaillogin4/README.txt

              data['user_id'] = userid
              return userid

+2. If ``use_uuid_as_userid`` is set in the site_properties, we
+   generate a uuid.
+This is a new property introduced by this package.

-2. If a username is given and we do not use email as login, then we simply return that username as the user id.
+3. If a username is given and we do not use email as login, then we simply return that username as the user id.

-3. We create a user id based on the full name, if that is passed.
+4. We create a user id based on the full name, if that is passed.
 This may result in an id like ``bob-jones-2``.

 When the email address is used as login name, we originally